craftercms/docs/source/new-ia/by-role/developer/rest-services/cache-a-restful-response.rst

 Active Cache a RESTful Response
 ===============================

-This cookbook will demonstrate how to create a RESTful service in Crafter Engine that has predictable performance and reliability when your service relies on an external service.
+This section will demonstrate how to create a RESTful service in Crafter Engine that has predictable performance and reliability when your service relies on an external service.

 Any time your services depend on another service there is a cause for concern.
 You can't control the performance or